 If you want to capture customer leads in addition to launching e-mail marketing campaigns, GetResponse is a great email marketing tool to use.
 Not only do they offer a landing page editor, but they also have flexible opt-in forms (sign-up form), a Google Analytics integration, and automation for list segmentation and split testing.
 All these features help you to capture and nurture your leads.

 Not to mention, you can also host webinars.
 These make for fantastic lead magnets, if you haven’t already got a freebie to entice people to subscribe to your email list, a webinar could be just the ticket.
 Perhaps you could provide a mini-training session?
 Or, host a live Q and A?

 Not to mention, if you work in e-commerce, GetResponse has loads of features to help drive sales.
 It integrates with platforms such as Shopify and Magento, creates abandoned cart marketing campaigns, and delivers email content based on the purchase history of your subscribers.

 You should note: these features are only available from the PRO plan upwards.

 If you need sophisticated automation, GetResponse also has a automation workflow builder with an excellent user interface.
 This helps you automate a range of tasks including the sending of emails, contact tagging, data updates, segmentation and assigning lead scores.

 BUT, contrary to GetResponse’s claims, if you’re searching for robust and reliable deliverability rates, some reviews say there’s room for improvement.
-Also, if you want a free plan, forget it, GetResponse only offers a free trial for 30 days.
+Also, if you want a free plan, forget it, GetResponse only offers a free trial for 30 days (no free plan here!).
 If you want a free newsletter service, you’re better off going elsewhere.

 There are more than 500 design templates you can use to brand your business’s email campaigns.
 They come in 22 categories including: